 Based in Nashville,TN, Grainger began making records in the early 90’s while attending Belmont University.
 He quickly moved into working on a variety of projects, including Grammy nominated recordings by Wilco, Switchfoot, and Sixpence None the Richer (including the hits “Kiss Me and There She Goes”).
 Grainger also wrote, recorded, and toured nationally during this time with his own instrumental avant jazz group, SCHFViLKUS (Paras/Rykodisc), that included Grammy award winning saxophonist & current member of the Dave Mathews Band, Jeff Coffin.

-Grainger continued his interest in performance by producing & engineering live recordings and mixing for Old Crow Medicine Show, Over the Rhine, Josh Rouse, John Hiatt, Jeremy Camp, Mercy Me, Nichole C. Mullen.
+Grainger continues his interest in performance by producing & engineering live recordings and mixing for The Cadillac Three, Old Crow Medicine Show, Over the Rhine, Josh Rouse, John Hiatt, Jeremy Camp, Mercy Me, Nichole C. Mullen and many others.
 He joined in celebrating the 25th anniversary of the Dirty Dozen Brass Band by producing, engineering and mixing their live New Orleans Jazzfest record, We Got Robbed.
 (Rykodisc Japan)

 Fueled by the desire to link the history of recording with the latest in technology, Grainger teamed with drum software pioneers Toontrack and Roy “Futureman” Wooten (Bela Fleck) at Blackbird studios in November of 2008 in Nashville to record the “Jazz” and the new “Roots” kit for their EZ drummer and Superior software lines.
 The entire Toontrack staff at Winter NAMM ’09 called the Jazz & Roots kits their crowning achievement from both a technological and sonic standpoint to date, and the latest industry reviews of this product echo their statements.
 Grainger also enjoys keeping up to date with the latest tools being introduced to the recording industry, and is a frequent contributor of articles published in Mix Magazine.